Common questions about the airport and aircraft noise

 Flight Paths

 No. The FAA controls and regulates the airspace.
 Any change in departure or arrival flight paths must be approved and implemented by the FAA.
-The noise office is here to help with communications between the airport, the FAA, and the local community.
+The Noise Abatement and Environmental Affairs Office is here to help with communications between the airport, the FAA, and the local community.

 InsightFull